0xTracker/0x-tracker-client/README.md

 A number of NPM scripts are provided for automating common tasks.

 - **browsers:list** - List out the projects supported browsers.
-- **browsers:update** - Sync the supported browsers with a Google Analytics property, typically only used by project owner.
 - **build** - Build a production ready distribution into the `dist` folder.
 - **build:analyze** - Build for production and launch Webpack Bundle Analyzer against the resulting bundle.
 - **build:serve** - Build for production and serve locally.